nikydix/nikydixcom-7810d/about.md

 These notes will be complete.
 They will resemble a traditional blog or research paper, along with applicable or actionable resources that can be donwloaded, and shared with others.

 ---
 Obviously this Garden will take some time to germinate.
-If you want to sign up to recieve emails with updates, please click here. *ADD LINK TO EMAIL SIGN UP**
+If you want to sign up to recieve emails with progress updates, or be the first to hear about new content, please click here. *ADD LINK TO EMAIL SIGN UP**